imoisharma/infra-public/aws/grafana-via-emissary/README.md

 **Kubernetes-Native Design:** Emissary Ingress is purpose-built for Kubernetes, making it a natural fit for managing services in a Kubernetes environment.
 It leverages Kubernetes custom resources to configure routing rules and policies. <br>

 **Flexibility and Extensibility:** Emissary Ingress offers flexibility in defining routing configurations, enabling advanced traffic management and policy enforcement.
-It's designed to be extensible, allowing you to customize and extend its functionality to suit your specific use cases. <br>
+It's designed to be extensible, allowing you to customize and extend its functionality to suit your specific use cases. <be>

 **Envoy Proxy Integration:** Emissary Ingress utilizes the Envoy Proxy as its core component.
 Envoy is a high-performance, open-source edge and service proxy that provides advanced load balancing, traffic management, and security features.
-By leveraging Envoy, Emissary Ingress inherits its robust capabilities. <br>
+By leveraging Envoy, Emissary Ingress inherits its robust capabilities. <be>

 **CNCF Incubating Project:** Emissary Ingress is an incubating project within the Cloud Native Computing Foundation (CNCF).
-This demonstrates its commitment to community-driven development and adherence to Kubernetes and cloud-native standards. <br>
+This demonstrates its commitment to community-driven development and adherence to Kubernetes and cloud-native standards. <be>

 **Scalability:** Emissary Ingress is built to scale gracefully, making it suitable for managing traffic in large Kubernetes clusters. <br>

 As organizations increasingly adopt Kubernetes and microservices architectures, Ingress controllers like Emissary Ingress play a crucial role in ensuring that applications are accessible, secure, and scalable.
 Emissary Ingress, with its Kubernetes-native design and integration with Envoy, is emerging as a powerful choice for managing ingress traffic and shaping the future of Kubernetes-native API gateways.